Why Voluntary Benefits Matter for Small Businesses: Recruitment, Retention & Productivity

 Personalization for a Diverse Workforce

 A multi-generational workforce has diverse needs that a “one-size-fits-all” plan cannot meet.
-Voluntary benefits empower employees to choose the coverage that fits their life stage.
+Voluntary benefits tailored to different needs empower employees to choose the coverage that fits their life stage.

-How Voluntary Benefits Help SMEs Control Costs While Expanding Offering
+How Voluntary Benefits Help SMEs Control Costs While Expanding Offering?

 Small businesses can enhance their total rewards package with minimal direct cost by acting as the administrative facilitator for employee-paid premiums and leveraging favourable Canadian tax treatments.

-Canadian employers also benefit from favourable tax treatment on certain group benefit premiums.
-In Canada (outside Quebec), employer contributions to a Private Health Services Plan (PHSP), such as medical or dental plans, are generally not taxable for employees when PHSP conditions are met.
 Additionally, these contributions are considered a tax-deductible business expense for employers.
 While most voluntary benefits are employee-paid, if an employer chooses to contribute, these tax rules provide an additional financial incentive.

 Note: Keep in mind that the key constraint for small business owners is the administrative effort required for tasks like payroll deduction setup, carrier communication, and annual enrolment.
 The expenses can vary based on what they offer and how they offer it.
 For some voluntary benefits, they may pay administrative fees and minor additional costs, such as the time HR staff spend educating employees about the offering.